gortonator/bsds-6650/assignments-2021/Assignment-2.md

 Next we need to design a database schema and deploy this to your MySQL RDS instance.
 The database must store each individual purchase request for subsequent processing in later assignments.
 You can choose another database if you like, but just be aware you may be on your own!

-When creating your instance, don't choose backup or mirroring options - this will save $$s.Turn on monitor though - it will be useful/
+When creating your instance, don't choose backup or mirroring options - this will save $$s.Turn on monitor though - it will be useful.

 Also - see the discussion at the end of this assugnment about Burst Mode - tl;dr choosing 'Provisioned SSD' is probably wise.
 You can read more about [burst mode here](https://aws.amazon.com/blogs/database/understanding-burst-vs-baseline-performance-with-amazon-rds-and-gp2/) and